High-Rated Chandeliers & Ceiling Light Fixtures

 - Affordable Chandeliers Under $200

 - Large Rustic Chandeliers

 What Types of Chandeliers Exist?

 Classic chandeliers often provide arrays of hanging crystal prisms to illuminate a room with refracted light.
 Contemporary chandeliers provide a more minimalist design that incorporates direct light from lamps or bulbs.
 Modern chandeliers tend to use LED lighting and a more modernized design that combines both classic and contemporary features.
 Pendant lights are another hanging light fixture option.
-While considered distinct from chandeliers in frame design and number of lamps/bulbs involved in the fixture design, pendant lights are a type of hanging light fixture included on this site.
+While considered distinct from chandeliers in frame design and the number of lamps/bulbs making up the fixture design, pendant lights are a type of hanging light fixture included on this site.

 Where Can You Hang a Chandelier?

 Almost any room or space can be made to feel more luxurious with the addition of a chandelier.
 A dining room is a common space to consider hanging a chandelier or pendant light in your home.
 Other popular spaces include a living room, entryway/foyer over a staircase or lobby, kitchen or over a kitchen island, bedroom, bathroom, nursery, or even your front porch.

 While we’ve looked at many of the most popular chandeliers on the market, how can you be sure you’re choosing the right chandelier for your decor?
 Before you make your final purchase decision, let’s take a look at the important aspects to consider before buying a chandelier.

 Location: The location you choose to hang or mount your chandelier will determine which variations of design, lighting, dimensions, and materials work best.
 Have an idea of the length, width, and height of your chosen room or space before buying a new light fixture.